ilyankou/name-your-product/README.md

 # name-your-product
-A collection of unique yet meaningful words from other languages
+A collection of unique yet meaningful words from other languages (currently Belarusian and Lithuanian)